andrewtong/ursa/README.md

 as opposed to the 4th.
 Despite having multiple words that start with the same letter, URSA is capable of computing results without significant increases in runtime.

-I **suspect** that the runtime is highly dependent on O(m + jn), where m is the length of the string pattern, j is the number of partitions the algorithm needs to count, and n is the remainder substring length.
-For almost any case, m >= jn.

 The algorithm is capable of handling extreme cases of fuzzy string matches like no other algorithm can:

 ```